Live Through This is a collection of portraits and stories of suicide attempt survivors, as told by those survivors.

 · Depression affects 1 in 10 people–a huge number–but stigma is everywhere.
 That stigma often results in shame and silence, and the severe depressions that result in suicide frequently go unnoticed.
 What if this was affecting your mom, your partner, or your best friend?

 · The media sensationalizes suicide for stories.
-You've inevitably heard of Aaron Swartz and Tyler Clementi, but how often do you hear about suicides that don't come with a snappy headline?
+You've inevitably heard of Madison Holleran and Rpbin Williams, but how often do you hear about suicides that don't come with a snappy headline?
 How often is a story on suicide presented with a sympathetic view of mental illness, or information on warning signs and strategies?
 Not often.

-· Each suicide affects 6 people intimately: I have lost dear friends to suicide.
+· Each death by suicide affects 123 people.
+That's 1 million new people affected every year.
+I have lost dear friends to suicide.
 Have you?

 · Suicide is the 10th leading cause of death in the US, and it's on the rise.
 And here we are, afraid of it.
 I'm convinced that the simple act of getting people to talk about it will save lives.
 It's a serious public health issue, and one we can do something about if we can just set our fears aside.

 The portraits and stories are the main product of Live Through This, but the website is the vehicle, and the accessibility of that is incredibly important.
-It [hopefully] provides comfort to those who are down, insight to those who have trouble understanding depression or suicidal ideation, and a sort of catharsis for those who have lost a loved one.
-I know for a fact this project has already saved one life–and there's even a Live Through This tattoo out there in the world.
+It is intended to provide comfort to those who are down, insight to those who have trouble understanding suicidal thoughts and actions, catharsis for those who have lost a loved one, and the importance of lived experience to behavioral health providers and policymakers.

-The meeting is broken down into two parts: the interview, and then the shoot.
+The meeting is broken down into two parts: the story, and then the shoot.
 First, the survivor tells their story.
 I let them go at their own pace and include only the details they wish to share.
-I try not to interrupt—I prefer the story to be as purely from the survivor's perspective as possible and don't want to throw it off course–though I do often ask a few questions at the end.
+I try not to interrupt—I prefer it to be as purely from the survivor's perspective as possible and don't want to throw it off course.
+I do often ask questions at the end, but it's more of a conversation than an interview.
+There is no structure, and the content of the questions comes from the story.
 Everything is recorded.
 Afterward, while the survivor is still in that experiential headspace, we make a set of portraits.
 Again, my direction is minimal.
 My only request is that the survivor look directly into my lens.
-The entire process usually takes about an hour and a half.
+The entire process usually takes about an hour and a half to two hours.

 · New York, NY (Ongoing)